 - There is no ideal range.
 But the spare parts have higher margins compared to the vehicle business.
 As of FY22, the company is having a revenue break up of 86% and 14%.

 - Inventory turnover is the rate that inventory stock is sold, used, and replaced.
 The inventory turnover ratio is calculated by dividing the cost of goods by the average inventory for the same period.

 - A higher ratio tends to point to strong sales and a lower one too weak sales.
 For Bajaj Auto, it is 24.33 and for TVS Motor Company it is 16.18 in FY22.
 The same is 18.45 for Hero MotoCorp.

 - The ratio compares the company's total liabilities to the shareholder’s equity.

 - The debt to Equity ratio of the company is 0.02.

 - For the company, the Lower the better.
 It is among the best in the industry for Hero MotoCorp.

 6) Return on Capital Employed (ROCE):

-This is calculated by dividing net operating profit by the capital employed in the business.
+- This is calculated by dividing operating income by its sales.

 7) Price to Earnings (P/E) Ratio: